 The latest research shows that doctor’s office visits are down and trips to urgent care are on the rise.

 Two women are turning an old southern Kansas hospital into an oasis for unwed mothers during and after their pregnancies.

-The Kansas Department of Health and Friday issued a boil-water advisory for the public water supply in the City of Pretty Prairie.
+The Kansas Department of Health and Environment has issued a boil water advisory for the City of Cottonwood Falls public water supply.

 Kansas health officials say two lakes in the state are under health warnings because of high levels of toxic blue-green algae blooms.

 KDHE released data that compares elevated blood lead level cases in all of the counties in the state.

 National HIV Testing Day is held annually on June 27.